 - A competition must use approved officials when setting 'over fences' classes at a competition.
 Please see the Officials Section for more information. - Hunter course should typically consist of 8-10 obstacles. - The course should be simple and inviting and should include verticals, oxers, gates, and fences with natural 'fill' such as brush and flowers. - Fences should simulate those found in a field, such as natural looking rails, brush, walls, and coops. - The fences should be natural colors such as brown, green, beige, and white. - Solid fences with lots of fill and a well-defined ground line are easier to jump.
-Jumps with spread (oxers) must have the back rail higher than the front. - There should be no combination jumps within classes below 0.85m. - The height of the fences should not exceed that listed for the class. - \circ $\;$ For example: if it is a 2'6" Hunter class, the back rail of the oxer must not exceed that height. - Plastic jump cups with plastic pins are required for all over-fences classes.
+Jumps with spread (oxers) must have the back rail higher than the front. - There should be no combination jumps within classes below 0.85m. - The height of the fences should not exceed that listed for the class. - o For example: if it is a 2'6" Hunter class, the back rail of the oxer must not exceed that height. - Plastic jump cups with plastic pins are required for all over-fences classes.
 Jump cups must not be left on the standards when the rails are removed.
-Competitions are encouraged to use breakaway cups on the top rail of a vertical and the back rails of all oxers.
+Competitions are encouraged to use breakaway cups on the top rail of a vertical and the back rails of all oxers. - Hunter courses must be clearly posted at least one hour prior to the start time of the over fences classes.
+Distances between related fences are to be clearly marked on the posted course in number of feet between fences.
+Competition organizers may, at their discretion, choose to alter distances for ponies.
+This must be clearly indicated in the prize list and posted course.